L-8

 Photo NH 88457 courtesy of NHHC.

 A short time after the first shot (shown above) the team was ready for another try on that fateful day of May 26, 1926.
 This time the shot was successful and the ex-L-8 was destroyed in a massive blast.
 The development team took this a proof that the concept worked and they pushed the Mk 6 exploder into production.
 No other at-sea testing was ever conducted at any location.
-Congratulating themselves on their brilliance and convinced of the perfection of their device based on this single test, the Mk 6 exploder was put into production and installed on all new Mk 14 and Mk 15 torpedoes produced at Newport.
+Congratulating themselves on their brilliance and convinced of the perfection of their device based on this single test, the Mk 6 exploder was put into production and installed on all new Mk 13, 14 and 15 torpedoes produced at Newport.
 In actuality, the exploder had some serious technical flaws and it failed miserably in combat in WWII.
 It was a major factor in the near impotency of our submarines in the early days of the war.

 Photo NH 88458 courtesy of NHHC.